Roy-lab/SCOTCH_CPP/README.md

 #### Basic usage
 ```
-./run_tmi input/toy_tree.txt 120 2 -o output/
+./run_tmi input/toy_tree.txt 120 2 -o output/ -a 10 -l 200
 ```
-- `input/toy_tree.txt` specifies the tree file, which contains file locations to individual task matrices (paths are relative to location of run_tgif executable location).
+- `input/toy_tree.txt` specifies the tree file, which contains file locations to individual task matrices (paths are relative to location of run_tmi executable location).
 - `120` is the number of features/columns in each task matrix, which has to be be the same across all tasks.
 This current version assume a symmetric matrix.
 - `2` = k, the smaller dimensions of U and V.
--	`-o output/` will put all output files to output/ directory.
+-	[Optional] `-o output/` will put all output files to output/ directory.
 Check out the example output directory in the repo.
+By default output will be saved to current directory.
--	`-a 10` will set the alpha (strength of regularization to parent node) to be 10.
+-	[Optional] `-a 10` will set the alpha (strength of regularization to parent node) to be 10.
 Default is alpha = 10.
+- [Optional] `-l 200` will set lambda (strength of sparsity constraint) to be 200.
+By default there is no sparsity constraint, i.e., lambda = 0.

 #### Input tree file format
 See example in input/toy_tree.txt.